FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-3"></a> 5.1.3 Account query

 In customer category 1 account query the response includes the information of the account that was the object of the query and information of the legal and natural persons who are account owners or have access right to the account during the investigation period.
-Customership information is returned for account's owners who are organisations.
-Customership information is not returned for organisations that have only access right to the account.
+Customership information is returned for account's owners, and natural or legal persons who have access right to the account.
 Organisation's beneficiary information is not returned.

 From 1.12.2025 onwards, the start dates and possible end dates of the roles related to an account need to be returned in the account information.
+Also from 1.12.2025 onwards, customership start and possible end dates must returned for account owners and those who have access right to the account.

 *__Table 5.1.3.1:__ Limitations to queries for an account.
 This query category contains queries with an account's IBAN number and queries with other account identifications*